 - Supporting individuals, but also connecting them to the wider national context.

 NRF Freestanding, Scarce Skills and Innovation Masters Scholarships

 The South African National Research Foundation offers MSc scholarships on a competitive basis to South African citizens registered for MSc degree study at South African Universities.
-A call for applications is made in May of the year preceding the year of commencement.
+Applications are usually due in May of the year preceding the year of commencement.